flayner2/TaIGa/README.txt

 reason behind this has to do with Entrez's Correct Spelling functionality.
 Sometimes, when TaIGa runs its name correcting function, Entrez will change that name to a non-valid organism name, thus returning a valid corrected name, but no TaxID related to it.
-To work around this, gather all the names on your 'TaIGa_missing' file (after doing what was discussed in the previous paragraph) and run TaIGa again with the '-c' argument at the end.
+To work around this, gather all the names on your 'TaIGa_missing' file (after doing what was discussed in the previous paragraph) and run TaIGa again without the '-c' argument at the end.
 This will make TaIGa skip its spell-correcting function, thus solving this particular issue with Correct Spelling.
 In the end, your final 'TaIGa_missing' file shouldn't have many organisms anymore.